JustinLaurel/notes-app/README.md

     - username:  guestacc
     - password:  guestpass1

-  Note that API key and password SECRET is present in .env.
+  API key and password SECRET is present in .env.
 SECRET is a dummy string for this github-uploaded version and not the one used locally

   API key is for MongoDB, but for my second account created only for exposure on Github